nga1hte/paite-khawl-laimal/README.md

 The language is still in its infancy and is experimental at best.
 A work in progress, much updates await.

-> This project is based on the book Writing an Interpreter in Go by Thorsten Ball.
+> This project is based on the book Writing an paite-khawl-laimal in Go by Thorsten Ball.